When You Need an Army Court Martial Lawyer

 The Fort Huachuca military defense lawyers from Gonzalez & Waddington provide the best possible legal representation for the brave men and women that serve in the United States military.
 After dedicating your life to serve your country, why should you allow a team of military prosecutors force you to lose everything that you worked hard for during your military tenure?
 Best-selling author and militarily law expert Michael Waddington aggressively fights for his clients inside of courtrooms typically stacked against defendants.
 Mr. Waddington has won several high profile military criminal cases, as well as helped soldiers facing Article 120 charges.

-Make calling Gonzalez & Waddington the first item on your to do list immediately after you receive notice of the military’s intention of ruining your outstanding career.
+Make calling Gonzalez & Waddington the first item on your to-do list immediately after you receive notice of the military’s intention of ruining your outstanding career.

 When You Need an Army Court Martial Lawyer in Arizona

 The hard-hitting criminal defense lawyers at Gonzalez & Waddington have developed a reputation for defending service members at Army installations such as Fort Huachuca.
 If you are stationed at Fort Huachuca and are accused of a military offense, then retaining the most aggressive criminal defense lawyer can be the difference between getting convicted versus winning your case or redeeming your career.
-Our military lawyers represent Army service members in both UCMJ and administrative matters to include representing Marines suspect of of sex assault, theft, and other crimes under military law.
+Our military defense lawyers represent Army service members in both UCMJ and administrative matters to include representing Marines suspect of sexual assault, theft, and other crimes under military law.

-Unlike the majority of civilian military defense lawyers or your assigned Army lawyer, pleading guilty is an option of last resort.
+Unlike the majority of civilian-military defense lawyers or your assigned Army lawyer, pleading guilty is an option of last resort.
 When we are retained, we force the US Army to prove their case beyond a reasonable doubt.
 We take nearly every case to trial and fight the allegations in front of a military panel.

 Fort Huachuca Court Martial Lawyers